 To schedule or learn more, please call (302) 577-7020.

 Delaware State Parks have been involved in Girl Scouts Love State Parks weekend since the inaugural year of 2019, offering historical, environmental and outdoor skills programs for local Girl Scouts.
-For the 2022 event weekend Girl Scouts can enjoy a variety of programming opportunities, with nine different programs being hosted at parks across the state.
-Check back in 2023 for out Girl Scouts Love State Parks 2023! special programs and events.
+Girl Scouts can find programs being hosted at parks across the state during this September event.
+Check the programs calendar below for more details.
+We hope to see you and your Girl Scouts in the parks to celebrate Girl Scouts Love State Parks!

 Folk Life and Folk Art

 Native Species Identification

 Natural Resource Management